 After removing the leaf or stem cutting, you will want the end to dry out and scab over a bit before planting.
 If you plant it freshly cut, it may absorb too much moisture.
 Depending on your climate and humidity, this may take 1 to 3 days.
 The leaf or cutting may shrivel slightly.
 You will want to plant it before it dries out too much.

-When the end of the cutting is dry, it is time to plant it.
-The leaf does not need to be planted and instead should be laid on top of the soil.
+When the cutting is dry at the end, it is time to plant it.
+The leaf does not need to be planted; instead, it should be laid on top of the soil.
 Mist the cutting or leaf with water whenever the soil is dry.
 You do not need to soak the soil.
 The leaves will begin to grow tiny roots within 4 to 6 weeks.
-When you start to see roots, cover them with soil so as not to dry out.
+When you start to see roots, cover them with soil to prevent them from drying out.
 Propagating new plants from leaves and stem cuttings is not a quick process, as it may take up to a year for the new plant to be fully grown.

 Identifying

-The more complicated way to identify your succulent is to look at the plant's characteristics, such as leaf shape and growing habits.
+A more complicated way to identify your succulent is to examine its characteristics, such as leaf shape and growth habits.

 Leaf shape

-Succulents come in many shapes, sizes, and colors.
+Succulents come in a wide range of shapes, sizes, and colors.
 Therefore, the leaf shapes can vary greatly among the different kinds.
 However, the leaves are generally long and spikey or small and circular.
-Succulents with long spikey leaves include Aloe vera, Agave, and Gasteria.
+Succulents with long, spikey leaves include Aloe vera, Agave, and Gasteria.
 Within the spikey-leaved category, the leaves may be grass-like or fleshy.
 The succulents with circular leaves are rose-shaped.
 They are called rosette-forming succulents and include Aeonium, Echeveria, and Graptopeltum.

 Rosette type

-Succulents that grow in rosette feature close clusters of leaves that radiate from the center as a flower would.
+Succulents that grow in rosettes feature close clusters of leaves that radiate from the center as a flower would.
 These leaves may be pointed or round, fleshy, or grass-like.

 Configuration

 Some succulents grow in long stalks, others grow close to the ground and spread out.
-Succulents may change in configuration as they mature, so waiting until age may help identify them.
+Succulents may change in configuration as they mature, so waiting until they are mature may help identify them.

 Plant size

 The plant's size may help you identify it and determine where it should be grown.
-Smaller plants, just a few inches tall and wide, can be best suited indoors.
+Smaller plants, measuring just a few inches in height and width, are best suited for indoor cultivation.
 Larger plants can be best grown outside.

 Flower shape and color